martynov-alex/simple-weather-app-android/README.md

-# Simple Weather App
+# A simple weather app
-This is just a practice of working with REST API.
+This is just a practice of working with Foreca Weather API.